 After a long day at work, there’s nothing better than kicking back with a glass of wine or a slice of chocolate cake.
 While each treat is perfectly enjoyable on its own, both become all the more indulgent when paired with one another.

-Of course, that’s not to say that just any old red is acceptable alongside a hot dog or cozy dish of bread pudding.
+Of course, that’s not to say that just any old red is acceptable alongside a hot dog or dish of bread pudding.
 As with other wine pairings, each dish requires careful consideration before it can be matched with the optimal wine.
-We reached out to local vino expert Alex Van Allen, the owner of Dyad Wine Bar in Kinderhook, to figure out which sips to pour alongside our go-to eats.
+We reached out to local vino expert Alex Van Allen, owner of Dyad Wine Bar in Kinderhook, to figure out which wine and comfort food pairings will leave your taste buds singing.

-Ground breaking statement of the century: macaroni and cheese is rich.
+“Groundbreaking statement of the century: macaroni and cheese is rich.
 In order to combat this richness, I’m going to go with a bolder white.
 My weapon of choice will be a white burgundy.
-Chardonnay usually has high alcohol content for a white wine (often over 12%).
+Chardonnay usually has high alcohol content for a white wine (often over 12 percent).
 This alcohol content can be used for more than just getting your buzz on.
-The alcohol in the chardonnay will help our taste buds slice through all the richness of the cheese.
+The alcohol in the chardonnay will help our taste buds slice through all the richness of the cheese.”

 “The hot dog can be a playground for flavors (think Chicago-style dog).
 The hot dog is often overlooked for its versatility, but similar to its grill companion, the burger.
 It can be a fantastic vessel for culinary creativity.
 My hot dog is topped with a homemade creamy mustard, lettuce, tomato, onions, relish, and bacon,” Van Allen notes.